The Source of the Nile is still in Jinja, Uganda.

 The Lake Victoria Source of the Blue Nile in Jinja is not missed.

-John Hanning Speke stood at the place where Lake Victoria became the river at what was then Rippon Falls in what is now the town of Jinja.
+John Hanning Speke stood where Lake Victoria became the River at what was then Rippon Falls in what is now the town of Jinja.
 Rippon Falls is now covered by the Owen Hydroelectrical dam built by the British when Uganda was still a British Protectorate.

-Rippon Falls were submerged as Owen’s Dam was erected by the British, bringing electricity to Central Uganda.
-Though Winston Churchill writes about them as he came to the beginning of this mighty, historic River.
+Rippon Falls were submerged as the British erected Owen’s Dam, bringing electricity to Central Uganda.
+However, Winston Churchill writes about them as he begins this mighty, historic River.

-Uganda is home to the Source of the Nile.
-That ancient and historic river flows through Uganda north to South.
+Uganda is Home to the Source of the Nile.
+That ancient and historic River flows through Uganda from north to South.
 The Nile also flows through Murchison Falls National Park.
 It tumbles down the Western Rift Escarpment as the most powerful waterfall in the World.
 It continues through Lake Albert onward to Sudan and the Mediterranean Sea.

-In October of 2018, a new Suspension Bridge over the Nile made it easier to get to Jinja to visit the Source of Nile Park.
-The Bridge has also eased getting to the adventure and leisure Activities for Tourists to come to do and see in Jinja, East Africa’s Adventure Capital.
+In October 2018, a new Suspension Bridge over the Nile made it easier to get to Jinja to visit the Source of Nile Park.
+The Bridge has also eased getting to the adventure and leisure Activities for Tourists to visit and see in Jinja, East Africa’s Adventure Capital.

-We suggest that you too should Spend a While on the Nile and include a visit to its Source.
+We suggest that you, too, Spend a While on the Nile and include a visit to its Source.

 Visit the Source of the Nile Park in Jinja